cityinohio2019/Lightweight_ATO_template/apps/cbp-pilot-apps/templates/pta_intro.md

 </p>

 <p style="text-align: center;">
-  This form serves as the official determination by the DOS Privacy Office to identify the privacy compliance requirements for all Departmental uses of personally identifiable information (PII).
+  This form serves as the official determination by the DOS Privacy Office to identify the privacy compliance requirements for all Departmental uses of Personally Identifiable Information (PII).
 </p>
 </div>